jjdblast/bigdata-pipeline_wiki/Troubleshoot-Environment.md

 * You have likely exited out of the running Docker Container that you initially created and trying to re-run the `docker run ...` command
 * Instead, you should use `docker attach pipeline` to attach to the existing Docker Container
 * You may need to start the container using `docker start pipeline` and then run `docker attach pipeline` and click `<enter>` a few times.
-* If you have to start the container, you will likely need to run the following when you re-attach:  `source /root/pipeline/config/bash/.profile`
+* If you have to start the container, you will likely need to run the following when you re-attach:  `source ~/.profile` to setup the path and environment variables
 * (We will make this less annoying in the future.)

 ### Running out of disk space